w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 ### Tallying

-Depending on who are the entity proposed the proposal and whether all council members voted yes, there are three different scenarios.
+Depending on which entity proposed the proposal and whether all council members voted yes, there are three different scenarios.
 We can use following table for reference.

 |**Entity**|**Metric**|
 |:----:|:----:|